Welcome to your go-to guide for backpacking Sri Lanka, with all the information you need to plan your coming adventure!

 Although the roads are often not more than dirt tracks there is a very well connected bus service spread throughout the country.
-They’re cheap as chips and blast along nearly 80% of the roads in the country so it’s a very good option for the budget conscious backpacker.
+They’re an absolutely bargain and blast along nearly 80% of the roads in the country: a very good option for the budget conscious backpacker.
 The buses themselves are often brightly decorated, full to the brim and worryingly fast (just close your eyes and hope for the best).

 Originally created by the British to transport tea around the country the Sri Lankan railways offer a slower paced but awesome travel experience.
 Most major areas are connected by train routes and it’s definitely worth fitting in at least one journey as they are an unmissable part of any trip to the island.
 Forget about 1st class, get a 2nd or 3rd class ticket and meet some unforgettable local characters.

 Tuk tuks are popular and you’ll see them shooting up and down the road, used by locals and travellers alike.
 These are pretty exciting but make sure you agree a price beforehand.